 My son had his thirteenth birthday this past weekend, the last of my children to hit their teens.
 We tried to make it a memorable one; we booked a few hours at a local paintball facility, and he invited about a dozen of his friends to engage in birthday-related combat at the outdoor arena there, interspersed between intervals of pizza-eating, cake-cutting and present-opening.
 For almost all of the boys who attended, it was their first paintball experience, and after a little initial nervousness, everyone really got into it.
 All in all, it was an outstanding afternoon, one that I hope my boy and his friends will always remember.

-Thirteen seems to be a big birthday milestone culturally, bar mitzvahs notwithstanding.
+Thirteen seems to be a big birthday milestone culturally, bar and bas mitzvahs notwithstanding.
 It's a transitional birthday, the day supposedly when the world starts opening up for you, and you're no longer considered a "boy" per se. and also the time (at least for me) when you begin to notice things in your life changing.
 What may have looked steady and seemingly eternal when you're six or eight - home, friends, family - suddenly all of that seems to be in flux with the advent of your teenage years.

 With my son's big day come and gone, I can't help but reflect back on my own thirteenth, so many years ago.
 I remember it well - at the time, it was the best birthday I ever had, and one of the best days of my life.
 But in hindsight, it definitely and clearly marked a point when things shifted in my own life, and a major presumption of my boyhood fell away.